What is Methamphetamine?

 Meth creates a powerful, damaging force upon the minds and brains of those who take it.
-Meth chemicals, once they are consumed into the body, and the body breaks them down, they severely alter or affect the individual who is taking them.
+Meth chemicals are broken down by the body and they severely alter or affect the individual who is taking them.
 The effect?
 Havoc and misery for the person, long-term brain damage for his or her brain.

 If one has used and abused meth for long enough, long-term and potentially permanent brain damage can occur.
 The crisis here is that meth is so addictive that once someone starts using it, they can’t seem to stop using it.
 It’s taken hold of them, and it doesn’t let go.
 More severe and more dedicated means and methods will be needed if any long-term gains are to be made.

 The Effects of Meth

 The effects of meth abuse are grim and unpleasant.

 - A high amount of activity and wakefulness followed by a crash

 - Faster breathing and respiratory activity in general

 - Increased blood pressure and body temperature to the point of being dangerous